 Clearly Communicate Your Offers

-Clarity beats cuteness every time with copy.
+Clarity beats cuteness every time with your copy.
 I know that it can be tempting to make your copy more flowery or cute if it’s feeling blah.

 But if your cuteness drowns out the clarity in your copy, people won’t buy.
 No matter how hilarious your pun is.